-Also, a result of legislative changes, management companies that operate schools in the State of Ohio are now required to provide more disclosure on how monies paid by the School to the company are spent.
-Auditor of State Bulletin No. 2004-009 provided the guidelines of how management companies are expected to comply with this new provision and Note 11 to the basic financial statements under the Financial Section includes the required information for fiscal year ended June 30, 2005.
+Also, management companies that operate schools in the State of Ohio are now required to provide more disclosure on how monies paid by the School to the company are spent.
+Auditor of State Bulletin No. 2004-009 provided the guidelines of how management companies are expected to comply with this new provision and Note 11 of the basic financial statements under the Financial Section includes the required information for fiscal year ended June 30, 2006.